-- Positive Demand: Our subjects receive the following instructions: You will do us a favor if you invest more in the project than you normally would. - Negative Demand: Our participants receive the following instructions: You will do us a favor if you invest less in the project than you normally would. - No Demand: We do not induce any demand.
+- Positive Demand: Our subjects receive the following instructions: We expect that participants who are shown these instructions will invest more in the project than they normally would. - Negative Demand: Our participants receive the following instructions: We expect that participants who are shown these instructions will invest less in the project than they normally would. - No Demand: We do not induce any demand.